IgorKretov/pneumonia_cnn/README.md

 docker-compose build
 docker-compose run
 </pre>
 - You can test this app with the images in the sample_data folder.
-- You can run this app in the local environment by setting up the python virtual environment.
-But this needs some

 ### [Application Demo](https://www.youtube.com/watch?v=aMNBIkWI-x0)